-Having bad credit can make it difficult to access finance when you need it, but if you’re in that situation you still have some options to choose from.
-You have both secured and unsecured bad credit loans available to you, but lower interest rates and fees can be found if you’re able to offer security.
-Lenders may also be more willing to approve you as the loan is less of a risky venture.
+Having bad credit can make it difficult for prospective loan applicants to access the finance that they may need, but there are still a number of options available to bad credit borrowers.
+Borrowers with less than perfect credit histories have both secured and unsecured bad credit loans available to them, but lower interest rates and fees can be found if someone is able to offer security.
+Lenders may also be more willing to approve customers who provide security, as the loan is less of a risky venture.
 Learn more about taking out a secured loan as a bad credit borrower below.

 What is a secured bad credit loan?